skinkade/genint2prog/src/ch03-01-lists-vectors.md

 ```

 What may seem simple is actually a bit tricky.
+I'm going to demonstrate one solution,
+and ask you to complete another.

+### First Solution, with lazy sequences

 What is it that we need to do here?

 Here's what we'll do: